Guide To UK Ethical & Sustainable Maternity Clothes

 While I’m here, a note on nursing.
 If you’re planning on breastfeeding some people say you should stock up on specific nursing tops.
 The thing is, breastfeeding is a totally normal activity and does not need a brand new wardrobe or a specialist wardrobe, ethical or otherwise.

-I own precisely zero specifically designed nursing tops.
-Instead, I find the best approach for nursing discretely in public is to wear a vest under whatever I’m wearing.
-When my daughter needs feeding I reach down and unhook my nursing bra, and then pull the vest down just enough and the outer top up just enough.
-It takes practice (just like breastfeeding takes practice) but once you’re used to you can feed really discretely without having to buy a whole new wardrobe.
+When my daughter needed feeding I reached down and unhooked my nursing bra.
+I then pulled the vest down just enough and pulled the outer top up just enough so I could discretely feed without exposing myself.
+It takes practice (just like breastfeeding takes practice), but once you’re used to you can feed discretely without having to buy a whole new wardrobe.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.